 Even “natural” cosmetics can contain strange-looking ingredients that leave us wondering if they really are safe to put on our skin.
 The reason for this is that your skin is your largest organ and what you put onto your skin is absorbed into your bloodstream, as if you had eaten and digested it.
 It is important to understand exactly what you are feeding your skin with and ultimately what is being absorbed by your body.

-Before the growth of the cosmetic industry, women continued to look into their pantry to create their own skincare recipes.
-Avocado, honey, lemon, olive oil, nut oils, raw eggs, ground seeds and flours were all used to cleanse, exfoliate, moisturize and lighten the skin.
+Before the growth of the cosmetic industry, women continued to look into their pantries to create their own skincare recipes.
+Avocado, honey, lemon, olive oil, nut oils, raw eggs, ground seeds, and flour were all used to cleanse, exfoliate, moisturize, and lighten the skin.

-Studies now prove how incredibly harmful these synthetic ingredients are for our health.
-A study published in the Journal of the American Cole of Toxicology, Volume 2, No. 7, 1982 states that “research has indicated SLS may be damaging to the immune system especially within the skin.
+Studies now prove how incredibly harmful these synthetic ingredients are to our health.
+A study published in the Journal of the American Cole of Toxicology, Volume 2, No. 7, 1982 states that “research has indicated SLS may be damaging to the immune system, especially within the skin.
 Skin layers separate and inflame due to its protein denaturing properties”1.

 Why put yourself at risk by using skincare products that contain dangerous synthetic ingredients?

 At Xtendlife we believe in avoiding any ingredient that is potentially toxic or harmful to the body.
 Our aim is to harness the wisdom of the ages by using natural ingredients and intensifying their effectiveness using the latest technology.

 Nutrition for your skin

 Our Kanapa™ skincare range is packed with natural oils and active ingredients to hydrate and moisturize the skin while fighting free radicals that cause visible signs of aging.SHOP NOW